manipulusai-sudo/manipulus-epoch-0/README.md

 ## 📜 Sovereign Audit
 Manipulus does not use the cloud.
 All intent logs are stored in your browser's **IndexedDB**.

-Use the **"Export Sovereign Audit"** button to download a JSON file of your interaction history.

-*This is your Physical Proof of Work.*

 ## 🏗️ Humanoid Interoperability
 Manipulus Epoch 0 is designed to export validated intent via a standardized JSON schema.
 This allows it to act as the Safety Interlock for:
 - **Tesla Optimus / Figure AI** (Command Validation)